NatronGitHub/Natron/libs/exprtk/readme.txt

 (3) igeneric_function
 This interface supports  a variable number  of arguments and  types as input  into  the  function.
-The  function  operator  interface uses  a std::vector  specialized  upon  the  type_store  type  to   facilitate parameter passing.
+The  function  operator  interface uses  a std::vector  specialised  upon  the  type_store  type  to   facilitate parameter passing.

     Scalar <-- function(i_0, i_1, i_2....., i_N)